50 Biggest Pop Culture Moments from 2018

 Kim’s Awkward Lying Pose

 Kim Kardashian‘s yearly shutdown of the internet occurred in August of this year, when she tweeted out a picture of herself lying awkwardly on a bed while wearing her husband’s new “Yeezy” sneakers.
-The pose—in which she appears to have just fallen—was found so strange that the internet couldn’t help but make it into a seemingly infinite array of memes.
+The pose—in which she appears to have just fallen—was found so strange that the internet couldn’t help but make it into a pop culture trend and a seemingly infinite array of memes.
 As one Instagram user wrote, “This has got to be the most awkward picture i have ever seen [sic].”

 The “In My Feelings” Challenge

-Only in 2018 would it become popular to leave your car while moves and dance to the Drake.
+Only in 2018 would it become popular to leave your car while moving and dancing to Drake.
 The “In My Feelings Challenge”—in which fans dance to Drake’s hit song “In My Feelings” from his Scorpion album from outside the passenger seat of their car—all started with a video of Instagram influencer TheShiggyShow.
-Sooner than later, the dance had taken the world by storm, receiving renditions by Will Smith, Dua Lipa, and many others.
+Sooner than later, the dance and pop culture trend had taken the world by storm, receiving renditions by Will Smith, Dua Lipa, and many others.
 It all came full circle when Drake brought TheShiggyShow in for the music video, and they both did the dance.